kurt980/HistoFlight2023/doc/Database Design.md

 ![image](./images/explainanaly_first_qury2.png)
 The cost of the query took 6.765 seconds to complete.
 From the analysis, we see that the query is filter on non-indexed columns such as departure_date from Flight table and price from Ticket table.
 We could possibly add index to these columns to optimize the performance of our query.

+#### Add index on departure date from Flight

 ![image](./images/firsrtry_index_query2_add_departure_date.png)
+The cost of the query drop from 6.765 seconds to 1.271 seconds.
+Having the index on departure_date increases the performance of filtering through this column.

+#### Add index on price from Ticket

 ![image](./images/secondtry_index_query2_add_price.png)
+The cost of the query drop from 6.765 seconds to 2.214 seconds.
+Having the index on price enable it to quickly look for the rows that is cheaper than the average price.

+#### Add index on both departure date from Flight and price from Ticket

 ![image](./images/thirdtry_index_query2_add_price_and_departuredate.png)
+The cost of the total operation dropped significantly from 6.765 seconds to 0.228 seconds because of the added index.